Szelbi/satellites/README.md

-### Satellites project build on PHP 8.2 and Symfony 6.3
+### Satellites project build on PHP 8.3 and Symfony 6.3

 ## Requirements
 - docker

 ## Installation

-`docker compose up -d`
+1. On host: `docker compose up -d`

-Within container:
-`composer install`
-`bin/install`
-`bin/update`
+2. Enter container and run `bin/install`

-Get your Weather API Key from https://www.weatherapi.com and add it to `.env.local.php`
+3. [optional] Get your Weather API Key from https://www.weatherapi.com and add it to `.env.local.php`

 ---

 App will be available at `localhost:8080`

 ---